AppWerft/Ti.Fidel/README.md

 ## Prerequisites

 Getting creds from [Fidel](http://fidel.uk/).
 The creds you can find under the right top account button.
-Here you find SDK keys (public and secret).
-Both you need for usage.
+Here you find SDK keys.
+Here you need the public key.

 ##  Google services

-The library uses googles auth library.
-This library has a dependency to core and basement part of google services.
-If you use further modules which uses google play services you have to ensure that the same version is in use. maybe you have to play with *.jar files in module/lib folder.
+The library uses some libraries from googles playservice suite.
+For this dependency a requirement is inside timodule.xml.

 ## Building aars
 In folder android is a gradle script `build.gradle`.
 This script resolves the dependencies.
 Go into `android` folder and type